Tutorial

 • setting custom agent ids

-• use of ACL metadata
+• use of metadata

 class ControllerAgent(Agent):